skarlekar/fargate-patterns/README.md

 Use containers deployed on Fargate for:
 - Existing legacy services that cannot be trivially refactored,
-- Applications written in languages not supported by Lambda,
+- Applications are written in languages not supported by Lambda,
-- Need to use large libraries that cannot fit into a Lambda profile (Quantlib, Scikit etc),
+- Need to use large libraries that cannot fit into a Lambda profile (Quantlib, Scikit, etc),
 - Where you need more control over networking, compute horsepower or memory
-- Use cases that requires a long in-process runtimes.
+- Use cases that require a long in-process runtime.

 ### Scenarios where Fargate may not be the Best Choice

 - When you require greater control of your EC2 instances to support networking, COTS applications that require broader customization options, then use ECS without Fargate.
 - When you want fast request-response cycle time then Lambda may be a good choice.
-This is especially true if your are using large container images written with object-heavy languages such as Java/Scala that requires significant initiation time to start the JVM and bootstrap objects.
+This is especially true if you are using large container images written with object-heavy languages such as Java/Scala that requires significant initiation time to start the JVM and bootstrap objects.
 - By breaking down your application into smaller modules that fit into Lambdas and using Layers and Step Functions you can reap the benefits of Serverless architectures while paying only for your compute time.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNzk3MzQ0NDcsLTE4MzczNjQxNzUsMz
+eyJoaXN0b3J5IjpbODQ1ODg5MTk3LC0yMDc5NzM0NDQ3LC0xOD
-gzNDk3NzQ3LDg5MDQyNzE3NywtNzg5ODQ3MjQ4LDE0ODQyMzQ1
+M3MzY0MTc1LDM4MzQ5Nzc0Nyw4OTA0MjcxNzcsLTc4OTg0NzI0
-MTMsMTI1MDcwMjQ0MiwtMTUzNDI1ODYzNSwtMTMxODMwNzI0Ny
+OCwxNDg0MjM0NTEzLDEyNTA3MDI0NDIsLTE1MzQyNTg2MzUsLT
-w5OTA0OTYyNiwxMTkwMjg3OTc5LDE3NzYyNDEyNDAsLTE3MTg1
+EzMTgzMDcyNDcsOTkwNDk2MjYsMTE5MDI4Nzk3OSwxNzc2MjQx
-MTA0MzcsODYyNDE2NzYxLDk5Njk4MjU4NiwyMzY0NjI5NDAsLT
+MjQwLC0xNzE4NTEwNDM3LDg2MjQxNjc2MSw5OTY5ODI1ODYsMj
-U3NzI0Mzc4OSwtODUzMDU1MTY4LC0xNzgzNDMxMjkwLC0xNDEw
+M2NDYyOTQwLC01NzcyNDM3ODksLTg1MzA1NTE2OCwtMTc4MzQz
-NTEzMTAzXX0=
+MTI5MF19
 -->